 Mrs. Alison Kennedy

-Alison Kennedy is Executive Director of EPCC, the High Performance Computing center based at the University of Edinburgh and a member of the Board of Directors of PRACE (Partnership for Advanced Computing in Europe).
-She is also a member of the Executive Council of the European Data Infrastructure EUDAT.
-She began her working life as a real time systems programmer in industry and has now worked in HPC at EPCC for over 20 years, managing large collaborative projects in HPC and Data.
+Alison Kennedy is the Director of the Hartree Centre, based at the UK’s Science and Facilities Council’s National Laboratory at Daresbury.
+The Hartree Centre is funded by the UK government with a remit to improve the global competitiveness of UK industry by facilitating the adoption of High Performance Computing, High Performance Data Analytics and Cognitive Computing techniques by companies of all sizes.
+Prior to joining the Hartree Centre, she was the Executive Director of EPCC, the national HPC centre based at the University of Edinburgh and has recently completed a term of office as the Managing Director and Chair of the Board of Directors of PRACE (Partnership for Advanced Computing in Europe).
+She began her working life as a real time systems programmer in industry and has now worked in HPC for more almost 25years, managing large collaborative projects in HPC and Data.

 Prof. Per Stenström